kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 title: Build Your Own Addon
 ---

+An KubeVela addon is actually a series of files.
+After the addon enabled, some of them will be rendered out as a KubeVela application and be applied to control-plane.
+Others such as X-definitions and UI-schemas those are enhancement for KubeVela will be applied to contol-plane too.

 The picture below shows what KubeVela does when an addon is enabled.
 There are mainly three process:
 * [Addon Registry](./addon-registry) store addons which can be used to share and distribute addons anywhere, it can be any git repo, OSS bucket or OCI registry.
 * When an addon is enabled through UX/CLI, it will pull these resource files from the Addon Registry, render them and create a KubeVela application.